Web development on Windows

 ASP.NET, Typescript, Xamarin

 A cross-platform framework for building web apps and services, Internet of Things (IoT) apps, or mobile backends with .NET and C#.
+Build rich interactive web UI with Blazor.
 Use your favorite dev tools on Windows, macOS, and Linux.
 Deploy to the cloud or on-premises.
 Run on .NET Core.

 Try in your browser Install locally